Cardiac catheterisation and coronary angiography will be carried out at a hospital or specialist heart centre.

-Provided that you do not need to have a further procedure, such as a balloon angioplasty (see below), cardiac catheterisation and coronary angiography should take about half an hour.
+Provided that you do not need to have a further follow-on procedure, such as a balloon angioplasty and stent (see below), cardiac catheterisation and coronary angiography should take about half an hour.

 Below is a step-by-step guide to what you can expect during the procedure.
 The healthcare professionals who are with you will explain what is happening.

 - After entering the catheterisation laboratory, you will be asked to lie on a special table.
 If the catheter is being inserted into your groin, your groin may be shaved and will be cleansed with antiseptic fluid.

 - You will be covered with a sterile sheet and given an injection of local anaesthetic to numb the skin of your groin or arm, so the procedure should not be painful.